 tweets_baked: The tweets are subjected to the same preprocessing as the train sample.

-preds, tweets_baked_preds: The tweets get classified (predicted) and the predictions are added as an extra column to the processsed tweets (tweets_data_preds).
+preds, tweets_baked_preds: The tweets get classified (predicted) and the predictions are added as an extra column to the processed tweets (tweets_data_preds).

 3.2.2 Pipeline results

 preds_summarized: Proportion of hate speech per Twitter account, per year, s.
 Fig. 20